 LiDAR holds exciting potential

 Along with an improved camera array, the iPad also includes a new LiDAR scanner.
-This gives the tablet’s shooters an improved understanding of depth, allowing the iPad Pro to better measure large objects and feature upgraded object occlusion.
+This gives the tablet’s shooters an improved understanding of depth, allowing the iPad Pro to measure large objects better and feature upgraded object occlusion.
 The sensor does this by measuring distance based on how long it takes light to reach an object and reflect back.
 For context, the sensor is capable of reflecting light on an object up to 5 metres away.

 Regarding object occlusion specifically, thanks to the LiDAR sensor, augmented reality experiences should be able to pass behind and in front of real-world objects more realistically.
 This, at least in theory, makes the strange clipping that often occurs with current augmented reality apps a thing of the past.
 Finally, the sensor also allows the tablet to more accurately and quickly measure the surfaces in a room, including the floor, walls, door and windows.

 The real-world result is that all AR apps automatically perform more accurately and consistently.
-The difference isn’t immediately noticeable with most apps right now, but Apple’s Measure app does indeed feel more accurate, especially under low-light.
+The difference isn’t immediately noticeable with most apps right now, but Apple’s Measure app does feel more accurate, especially under low-light.

 Apple’s AR push still lacks the killer app that will convince the masses to take the technology seriously.
 But adding a LiDAR sensor to the iPad Pro gives developers the tools to potentially create that app.
 Similar to the addition of mouse support (more on this later), the new LiDAR sensor lays the groundwork for developers to do something interesting.